curology/radiance-ui/README.md

 ## Storybook
 Radiance UI has a built in storybook.
-Every time a new commit is made to mastter, it is automatically deployed to [https://radiance-ui.curology.com](https://radiance-ui.curology.com).
+Every time a new commit is made to master, it is automatically deployed to [https://radiance-ui.curology.com](https://radiance-ui.curology.com).

 To run Storybook locally, use `yarn run storybook`.